 NLA receives funding to introduce electronic titling

-KINGSTON, Jamaica — The National Land Agency (NLA) has received funding under the World Bank's Foundations for Competitiveness and Growth Project, to introduce electronic titling to Jamaica.
+THE National Land Agency (NLA) has received funding under the World Bank's Foundations for Competitiveness and Growth Project to introduce electronic titling to Jamaica.

-“Electronic titling will reduce processing times for documents, improve efficiencies and create important linkages with other government agencies involved in the titling process,” Minister without Portfolio in the Ministry of Economic Growth and Job Creation Daryl Vaz has said.
+“Electronic titling will reduce processing times for documents, improve efficiencies, and create important linkages with other government agencies involved in the titling process,” minister without portfolio in the Ministry of Economic Growth and Job Creation Daryl Vaz said.

 He was speaking during his contribution to the 2019/20 Sectoral Debate in the House of Representatives on Tuesday.

-The minister informed that the World Bank has already funded preliminary studies by consultants to prepare the business case as to the system to be implemented, and propose the required legislative amendments to implement electronic titling.
+The minister said the World Bank has already funded preliminary studies by consultants to prepare the business case as to the system to be implemented, and propose the required legislative amendments to implement electronic titling.
 These, he said, have been completed.

 “The legislative drafting will be finalised during this year.
 Electronic titling will decentralise the registration process by removing the requirement to conduct all registration business at one central location,” he said.